Go to the Staff section

 Nicola Parkes works relationally as a psychotherapeutic counsellor.
 She has an MSc in Psychotherapy and is an accredited member of UKCP.
 She has experience working with disordered eating and her previous role included performance management and coaching in an international company.

 Sam Bishop has a Master's Degree in Integrative Counselling and is a BACP accredited counsellor.
-Sam has worked as a counsellor in Higher Education and recently managed a counselling service for young people involved with or affected by substance misuse.
+Sam is also a qualified Supervisor and currently lectures on the Post Graduate in Consultative Supervision course at the University of South Wales.
+Sam has worked as a counsellor and supervisor in Higher Education and recently managed a counselling service for young people involved with or affected by substance misuse.
 Sam also has experience of working with visually impaired and blind clients and has specialism within sporting performance.